-- The affected area of the stream channel shall not exceed 300 linear feet, as measured along - the stream corridor.

-Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, as determined by the Illinois EPA.

-Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards.

-The applicant shall not cause:

-A. violation of applicable provisions of the Illinois Environmental Protection Act;

-B. water pollution defined and prohibited by the Illinois Environmental Protection Act;

-C. violation of applicable water quality standards of the Illinois Pollution Control Board,

-Title 35, Subtitle C: Water Pollution Rules and Regulation; or

-D. interference with water use practices near public recreation areas or water supply intakes. - - intakes - All areas affected by construction shall be mulched and seeded as soon after construction as possible.
+- 1. The affected area of the stream channel shall not exceed 300 linear feet, as measured along the stream corridor. - Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, as determined by the Illinois EPA.
+Any backfilling must be done with clean material and placed in a manner to prevent violation 2. - Any particular water quality standards.
+The applicable water quality standards.
+The applicant shall not cause: A. violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act; - - C. - violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or - interference with water use practices near public recreation areas or water supply D. - 5.
+Interference with water use practices that place and seeded as soon after construction as intakes.
+5. All areas affected by construction shall be mulched and seeded as soon after construction as possible.
 The applicant shall undertake necessary measures and procedures to reduce erosion during construction.
 Interim measures to prevent erosion during construction shall be taken and may include the installation of sedimentation basins and temporary mulching.
 All construction within the waterway shall be conducted during zero or low flow conditions.
+The provident shall be responsible for obtaining an NPDES Storm Water Permit prior to initiating construction within the waterway shall be conducted during zero or low flow conditions.
 The applicant shall be responsible for obtaining an NPDES Storm Water Permit prior to initiating construction if the construction activity associated with the project will result in the disturbance of 1 (one) or more acres, total land area.
 An NPDES Storm Water Permit may be obtained by submitting a properly completed Notice of Intent (NOI) form by certified mail to the Agency's Division of Water Pollution Control, Permit Section.
 The applicant for Nationwide Permit 14 shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2016).
 Temporary work pads, cofferdams, access roads and other temporary fills shall be constructed of clean coarse aggregate or non-erodible non-earthen fill material that will not cause siltation.
-Sandbags, pre-fabricated rigid materials, sheet piling, inflatable bladders and fabric lined basins may be used for temporary facilities.

-The applicant for Nationwide Permit 14 that uses temporary work pads, cofferdams, access roads and other temporary fills in order to perform work in creeks, streams, or rivers shall maintain flow in these waters by utilizing dam and pumping, fluming, culverts or other such techniques.
-5. All areas affected by construction shall be mulched and seeded as soon after construction as
+Sandbags, pre-fabricated rigid materials, sheet piling, inflatable bladders and fabric lined basins may be used for temporary work pads, cofferdams, access roads and other setworks, streams, or rivers shall maintain flow in these waters by utilizing dam and pumping, fluming, culverts or other such techniques. - 7. - 8. techniques.

-- 15. U.S. Coast Guard Approved Bridges.
-Discharges of dredged or fill material incidental to the construction of a bridge across navigable waters of the United States, including cofferdams, abutments, foundation seals, piers, and temporary construction and access fills, provided the construction of the bridge structure has been authorized by the U.S. Coast Guard under Section 9 of the Rivers and Harbors Act of 1899 or other applicable laws.
+15. U.S. Coast Guard Approved Bridges.
+Discharges of dredged or fill material incidental to 15.
+U.S. Coast Guard Approved Bridges.
+Discharges of chedged of fill material incidental to the construction of a bridge across navigable waters of the United States, including cofferdams, abutments, foundation seals, piers, and temporary construction and access fills, provided the construction of the bridge structure has been authorized by the U.S. Coast Guard under Section 9 of the Rivers and Harbors Act of 1899 or other applicable laws.
 Causeways and approach fills are not included in this NWP and will require a separate Section 404 permit.
 (Authority: Section 404 of the Clean Water Act (Section 404))

 NOTE: THE IEPA HAS CONDITIONED SECTION 401 WATER QUALITY CERTIFICATION APPLICABLE TO NATIONWIDE PERMIT 15.
 DEPARTMENT OF THE ARMY AUTHORIZATION PURSUANT TO SECTION 404 OF THE CLEAN WATER ACT (33 U.S.C.
-1344) UNDER NATIONMED PERMIT 15 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS, THESE NATIONWIDE SPECIFIC CONDITIONS, AND THE CONDITIONS PUBLISHED IN SECTION C.
+1344) UNDER NATIONWIDE PERMIT 15 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS, THESE NATIONWIDE SPECIFIC CONDITIONS, AND THE CONDITIONS FUBLISHED IN SECTION C.